m00-copincha/pet-resistor/README.md

 PET-Resistor is a PET bottle 3D printing filament extruder, akin to [TheRecreator3D](http://recreator3d.com/), [Petamentor](https://petamentor2.com), and [PETalot](https://github.com/function3d/petalot), [FixStruder](https://www.fixstruder.eu/product/fixbot/).
 It combines the best features of these projects, emphasizing purpose and simplicity.
 Here are the key characteristics of PET-Resistor:

-1. **Self-Replicating**: PET-Resistor’s filament extruder belongs to the Reprap machine family.
-It possesses self-replicating capabilities, allowing it to contribute to its own production cycle.
+* **Self-replication:** the PET-Resistor filament extruder has self-replication capabilities like RepRap machines (https://reprap.org/wiki/RepRap), allowing it to contribute to its own production cycle.

-2. **Flat Components**: We’ve taken a pragmatic approach by using flat components.
-These parts can be easily designed using computer-aided design software or 2D vector tools.
-Whether laser-cut or 3D printed, the streamlined 3D modeling process ensures accessibility.
+* **Flat components:** we have adopted a pragmatic approach using flat components.
+These parts are designed using open source CAD software (such as Solvespace, OpenSCAD, Inkscape).
+These parts can be manufactured by laser, milling machine or 3D printing, which ensures their accessibility.

-3. **Inclusive Design**: PET-Resistor is all about inclusivity.
-We intentionally minimized the required manufacturing skills, inviting more people to actively participate.
-The Openstructure modular system provides a common framework for adapting and creating components, fostering collaboration and innovation.
+* **Inclusive design:** We intentionally minimize the manufacturing skills required so that more people can actively participate.
+We use the Openstructure modular system (https://www.openstructures.net/), which provides a common framework for adapting and creating components, encouraging collaboration and innovation.
-4. **Empowering Individuals**: Our ultimate goal?
-Empower individuals to establish their own plastic recycling solutions on a small or local scale.
-By transforming PET bottles into 3D printing filament, we’re not only reducing waste but also encouraging creativity.

-If you’re passionate about sustainability, enjoy 3D printing as a hobby, and possess basic electronics knowledge, this project is tailor-made for you!
-Our mission?
-To repurpose discarded PET plastic bottles into valuable material for your 3D creations.

-Feel free to reach out at maurice.haedo@gmail.com if you have any questions or want to get involved! 🌱🌟
+Feel free to reach me out if you have any questions or want to get involved! 🌱🌟

 # Contents